raghubetina-appdev/lanyon/_posts/2020-04-08-three-things-i-learned-from-the-ruby-koans.md

 title: Three things I learned from The Ruby Koans
 ---

-# Three Three things I learned from The Ruby Koans

 Here are (at least) three things I learned from [The Ruby Koans](http://rubykoans.com/):